 But, let’s say the damage was more significant, and after the claim was paid, your condo board was still on the hook for $300,000.
 Your share of that loss assessment would be $30,000.
 Standard condo insurance policies have Loss Assessment coverage for this type of occurrence.
 However, knowing exactly how much coverage your policy provides is essential, so you’re not left trying to cover the expense out of pocket.

-If you have your condo insurance through our new HWI Click system you can change and review any of these things through your client profile.
-If you’re more traditional and want to deal with a real human advisor that’s great because we have plenty!
-Contact one of our offices and an advisor will walk through your policy with you and make any changes necessary.
+If you have condo insurance with our online HWICLICK system, you can change and review any of these things through your client profile with your easy access to the policy and your coverage wording.
+If you’re more traditional and want to deal with an actual human advisor, that’s great because we have plenty!
+Contact one of our offices, and an advisor will review your policy with you and make necessary changes.

-If you don’t have condo insurance yet, or you’re shopping around, check out our new HWI Click portal.
+If you don’t have condo insurance yet, or you’re shopping around, check out our accessible online HWICLICK portal.
 It lets you quote, buy, and manage your condo insurance in minutes!

 Not ready to buy yet?
 Learn more about Condo insurance and how it works first!